baetyl/baetyl/doc/us-en/setup/Build-OpenEdge-from-Source.md

 yum install docker
 ```

-**NOTE**: After the Docker installation is complete, use the following command to view the installed version of Docker.
+**NOTE**: After the docker installation is complete, use the following command to view the installed version of docker.

 ```shell
 docker version